craig-willis/icasa/README.md

 ## Units

 The ICASA master variable list contains a "Units_or_type" column with the units for the variable.
-While some of these units may already be addressed by another ontology (e.g., [Units of Measurement](http://bioportal.bioontology.org/ontologies/UO)), it would be helpful to get specific definitions for those used by the ICASA community.
+While some of these units may already be addressed by other ontologyies (e.g., [Units of Measurement](http://bioportal.bioontology.org/ontologies/UO)), it would be helpful to get specific definitions for those used by the ICASA community.

 For the non-subject matter expert, this is helpful: http://www.fao.org/docrep/x0490e/x0490e0i.htm